Spectral clustering of Markov chain transition matrices with complex eigenvalues: Comparison of numerical runtimes

 \section{Comparison of numerical runtimes}

-To compare the numerical runtimes and clustering results of cPCCA+ and G-PCCA+, we consider the cases of (1) a circular transition matrix (taken and adapted from \cite{fackeldey2018spectral}; see Example 3.2 therein), and (2) the infinitesimal generator of a stochastic, non-reversible gene-regulatory network, generated from the model in \cite{frank2021bifurcation}.

-For both examples, we compare the computational elapse time (ET) for varying state-space sizes as well as the normed differences between the coarse-grained transition matrices $P_c$ obtained from cPCCA+ and G-PCCA+, respectively.
-The ET was calculated with the \textit{tic}-\textit{toc} command in Matlab (version '9.7.0.1261785 (R2019b) Update 3'), and the normed differences were determined with the \textit{norm(difference,p)} function in Matlab (version '9.7.0.1261785 (R2019b) Update 3') with $p\in\{ 1,2,\infty\}$.
+We consider the cases of (1) a circular transition matrix (taken and adapted from \cite{fackeldey2018spectral}; see Example 3.2 therein), and (2) the infinitesimal generator of a stochastic, non-reversible gene-regulatory network, generated from the model in \cite{frank2021bifurcation}.
+For both examples, we compare the computational elapse time (ET) for varying state-space sizes as well as the normed differences between the coarse-grained transition matrices $P_c$ obtained from cPCCA+ and GenPCCA, respectively.
+All computation were done in Matlab (version '9.7.0.1261785 (R2019b) Update 3').
+The ET was calculated with the \textit{tic}-\textit{toc} commands and the normed differences were determined with the \textit{norm(difference,p)} function with $p\in\{ 1,2,\infty\}$.

-In the following, we present the generation process of the example matrices and the results of the comparison for the two cases.
+Next, we present the generation process of the example matrices and the results of the comparison for the two cases.

 \begin{enumerate} \item {\bf Circular transition patterns with and without perturbations.} In this case, we analyze circular matrices $P$ with varying state-space size $N$ for $N=30,60,90,120$.
-To construct the matrices $P$, we proceed similar to Example 3.2 in \cite{fackeldey2018spectral}: We start by creating three n-by-n random matrices A1, A2, and A3 using the Matlab-routine “rand(n,n)” (MATLAB version '9.7.0.1261785 (R2019b) Update 3'), and one n-by-n zero matrix Z, where $n$ takes the values 10, 20, 30 and 40.
+To construct the matrices $P$, we proceed similar to Example 3.2 in \cite{fackeldey2018spectral}: We start by creating three n-by-n random matrices A1, A2, and A3 using the Matlab-routine “rand(n,n)”, and one n-by-n zero matrix Z, where $n$ takes the values 10, 20, 30 and 40.
 A circular matrix structure is attained by defining another matrix C, via C:=[[Z,A1,Z];[Z,Z,A2];[A3,Z,Z]], which varies in state-space size as specified above.
 Upon re-scaling, matrix $C$ becomes stochastic and represents the non-perturbed circular matrices $P$ to be analyzed.

 In order to create perturbed stochastic circular matrices $P$, a random matrix containing entries between 0 and 0.1 is added to matrix C before it is re-scaled.

 To account for variability in the random generation of the circular matrices and to estimate the mean and standard deviation of ETs and clustering results, we generate, for each matrix size $N$ and each case (perturbed and non-perturbed), five different matrices $P$ (according to the steps described above).